martinrotter/rssguard/resources/docs/Documentation.md

 <img src="images/gui-layout-orientation.png" width="80%">

-# Miscellaneous
+# Miscellaneous (for advanced users)
-Here you can find some useful insights into RSS Guard's modus operandi.
+Here you can find some useful advanced insights into RSS Guard's modus operandi.

 ## CLI
 RSS Guard offers CLI (command line interface).
 For overview of its features, run `rssguard --help` in your terminal.
 You will see the overview of the interface.